TERREMEMBER/znbase/docs/content/v2.2/secure/tls-encryption/server-certificates.md

 {{< note title="Note" >}}

-For YugabyteDB to recognize the file, it must be of the format `node.<commonName>.key`.
+For ZNbaseDB to recognize the file, it must be of the format `node.<commonName>.key`.
 In this example, you are using the `<node-ip-address>` for the `<commonName>`, so the file names should be `node.127.0.0.1.key`, `node.127.0.0.2.key`, and `node.127.0.0.3.key`.